-Your organization's culture can be a significant factor in what attracts top talent and keeps current employees happy and satisfied.
+Company culture is a significant factor in what attracts top talent and keeps current employees happy and satisfied.
 Many employers know that diversity is a critical aspect of culture in the modern workplace.
-However, fostering an inclusive culture that encourages individualism, respect, and appreciation is even more important than basic diversity metrics in hiring.
+However, fostering an inclusive culture that encourages individualism, respect, and appreciation can be even more important than basic diversity metrics in hiring.

 These days, it’s not enough to just create a business composed of diverse employees.
-You must also promote an inclusive work environment that makes every diverse team member feel welcome and safe where their unique perspectives and experiences are embraced.
+You must also promote an inclusive work environment that makes every team member feel welcome and safe, where their unique perspectives and experiences are embraced.

 But how can you increase the impact of inclusion efforts at your company?
 Below we’ll discuss why inclusive culture is essential, along with five tips that will help you strengthen your inclusivity and improve the employee experience.